basho/rfc/open/query_access_paths_RFC_background.md

 Each of these areas is divided into buckets.
 2i indices are only used with KV buckets, so the 2i buckets correspond to the KV buckets for which data has been written with a 2i index.

-Each of the buckets is then logically broken into keyspaces.
+If there is a KV bucket with an n_val of 4 (and lots of data has been written to that bucket) then data that hashes to 4 vnodes will be intermingled.

-If there is a KV bucket with an n_val of 4 (and lots of data has been written to that bucket) then there will be 4 keyspaces - because the 2i index space only pertains to KV - there will be up to 4 keyspaces in that as well (provided data is written with secondary indexes).
+Because the 2i index space only pertains to KV - there will data hashed to 4 vnodes in that as well (provided data is written with secondary indexes).

-If there has been a TS bucket created with an n_val of 5 - there will be up to 5 keyspaces in the vnode TS portion.
+If there has been a TS bucket created with an n_val of 5 - there will be data hashed to up to 5 vnodes intermingled in the vnode TS portion.

 In this diagram we have only expanded the first bucket of the KV and TS section - and we have collapsed the 2i portions - they will be expanded as appropriately later in the document.